 Over at Pinch My Salt people are going ga ga over steel cut oats.
 And they have to cook them for at least 25 minutes.

-Take 3 cups of liquid — I like to use 2 cups water and 1 cup nondairy milk.
+Take 3 cups of liquid — I like to use 2 cups water and 1 cup nondairy milk for each 1 cup of steel cut oats.
 I add a cinnamon stick or two, the oats or other grain, and a pinch of salt.
 I lock the lid on my pressure cooker and bring to high pressure over high heat.
 I set my timer for 3 minutes.
 When the cooker gets to high heat, turn the heat down and get your timer going.

 Remember that whole grains (or even steel cut ones) are good for you.
 If you don’t want to make your own and dole it out for daily dishes which is a great idea, you can go to Jamba Juice where they are now selling organic steel cut oats.
 Unfortunately for me, they cook them in milk but at least they have them.
 Read more here.